amo2019/pizza-shop/README.md

 # pizza-shop
-This is NodeJS-JavaScript web app (no third party libraries)
+This is NodeJS-JavaScript web app (no third party libraries) I have built this app locally from scratch, about 6 bmonths ago (task).

 # Start App